elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

-And that's it for the bottom-level "move a rider" routines.
+And that's it for the bottom-level "_move a rider_" routines.

 76. All of those guys are called by this guy...